eclipse-langium/langium-website/hugo/content/guides/customizing_cli.md

     .action(parseAndValidate) // we'll need to implement this function
 ```

-Finally, we need to implement the `parseAndValidate` function.
+Finally, we need to implement the `parseAndValidate` function itself.
 This will allow us to be able to parse & validate our programs, but without producing any output.
 We just want to know when our program is 'correct' by the constraints of our language implementation.

-Using the existing `generateAction` function, we can effectively do our parsing & validation without having to write much new code at all.
+Using parts of the existing `generateAction` function we got by default, we can do our parsing & validation without having to write too much new code at all.

 ```ts
 import { extractDocument } from './cli-util';